hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 **APIs are the building blocks of any modern cloud automation system.
 By using standard, well defined APIs you ensure that your infrastructure pipelines will be ready to adapt to any future changes.**

 ---
-name: why-tfc-4
+name: why-hcp-terraform-4
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows
 * Central state management

 ???
 **Terraform enterprise also provides safe and secure storage for your state files.
-Instead of having that important state file stored on someone's laptop, now it is safely stored in the Terraform Cloud application.
+Instead of having that important state file stored on someone's laptop, now it is safely stored in the HCP Terraform application.
 Only those who need access to the state file can see it, and it is protected from being overwritten or corrupted.**

 ---
-name: why-tfc-5
+name: why-hcp-terraform-5
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry

 ???
 **Eventually you'll have a library of Terraform code that you might like to share and publish for other users and teams in your company.
-The private module registry makes this easy.
+The Terraform Private Registry makes this easy.
 You build reusable modules that build infrastructure according to standards, and then publish them for your users.
 This can help with enforcing security policies and build standards.**

 ---
-name: why-tfc-6
+name: why-hcp-terraform-6
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry
 * Sentinel policy enforcement

 ???
 **TFE also comes with a policy enforcement engine that can ensure that your users don't build things they shouldn't build, or configure them in the wrong way.
 For example, you might wish to prevent users from opening network ports to the internet, or from building too many virtual machines.
 All of these types of rules can be expressed using our Sentinel policy enforcement engine.
 Sentinel policies prevent users from doing bad things, *before* they provision to the cloud.**

 ---
-name: why-tfc-7
+name: why-hcp-terraform-7
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry
 * Sentinel policy enforcement
 * Single Sign-On

 ???
-**Terraform Cloud for Business, as well as Terraform Enterprise, also supports single sign-on using your own SAML provider.
+**HCP Terraform Plus Tier, as well as Terraform Enterprise, also supports single sign-on using your own SAML provider.
 This allows you to quickly map users into your organization's teams and workspaces so they can become productive right away.
 We won't be covering SAML or single sign-on in today's workshop.**

 ---
-name: why-tfc-8
+name: why-hcp-terraform-8
 class: img-right
-# Terraform Cloud
+# HCP Terraform
 ![](images/tfc-gui.png)

-Terraform Cloud/Enterprise is an application that provides the following features:
+HCP Terraform/Terraform Enterprise is an application that provides the following features:

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry
 * Sentinel policy enforcement
 * Single Sign-On
 * Secure API credentials